Nkl3ar/boiii-auto-favorite-server/README.md

 Some servers will appear as not responding despite them being on the list, can't do much about that (i think)

 Exe was generated with auto-py-to-exe

+Windows only for now, can't guarantee it working on Linux